misha-slyusarev/misha-slyusarev.github.io/_posts/2017-02-18-travel-client.md

 ### Summary

-Obviously, there is room for more functionality in this application.
-So feel free to fork the project and start building your very own API client.
+Obviously, there is much more room for functionality in this application.
+And it is just a basic implementation to show you the idea.
+So, feel free to fork the project and start building your very own API client.